Housewife: Traditional societies

-In rural studies, the word housewife is occasionally used as a term for "a woman who does the majority of the chores within a farm's compound", as opposed to field and livestock work..
+In rural studies, the word housewife is occasionally used as a term for "a woman who does the majority of the chores within a farm's compound," as opposed to field and livestock work..

 Whether the productive contributions of women were considered "work" varied by time and culture.
 Throughout much of the 20th century, the women working on a family farm, no matter how much work they did, would be counted in the US census as being unemployed, whereas the men doing the same or (even less) work were counted as being employed as farmers.

 Modern society

-A career woman, as opposed to a housewife, may follow a mommy track or a shared earning/shared parenting track.

-Regarding family size, a study of three Mexican cities done in 1991 came to the conclusion that there was no significant difference in the number of children in "housewife families" compared to those families with women who worked outside the home.

 A research based on 7733 respondents who were aged 18–65 and legally married women in 20 European countries showed men and women share less housework in countries that publicly support gender equality.
 On the contrary, women did more housework than men.

 Full-time homemakers in modern times usually share income produced by members of the household who are employed; wage-earners working full-time benefit from the unpaid work provided by the homemaker; otherwise, the performance of such work (childcare, cooking, housecleaning, teaching, transporting, etc.) could be a household expense.
 US states with community property recognize joint ownership of marital property and income, and, unless a prenuptial or postnuptial agreement is followed, most marital households in the US operate as a joint financial team and file taxes jointly.

+In The Second Sex by Simone de Beauvoir, she talks about how society pressures women to find meaning and purpose in their relationships with men.
+In the chapter "The Women in Love", De Beauvoir explains that women, especially housewives, are taught to focus on caring for their husbands and children.
+This may lead to these women ignoring their own self identity and self needs.
+De Beauvoir argues that women in love, particularly those in roles like housewives, tend to define themselves through their relationships.
+This can make them dependent on their husbands for a feeling of fulfillment.
+For many women, their worth is tied to how well they care for the home and family, rather than pursuing their own dreams or desires.
+She also criticizes how this leads to an unequal relationship, where the woman is expected to sacrifice her own self while the man is seen as the strong and independent one.
+De Beauvoir believes this keeps women from being truly free and stops them from growing as individuals.
+It forces them to always depend on their significant other.
+Simone de Beauvoir wants to uphold a new way of thinking about love and relationships.
+She wants to put upon others that both partners are seen as equal, so this will eventually allow women to be more independent and self-fulfilling.